RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

 The total energy function for the refractive part $E_2$ can be derived analogously.
 Using $E_1$ and $E_2$, we first determine how much energy returns to the sensor.
-For reflection, we considered two possible signal return paths: the signal is returning along the traveled path, or the signal is returning along the air path (multi-path reflection).
-For the former, we assume that the transmitting and receiving units are located at approximately the same point.
-This makes the angle difference between the mean reflection and returning ray equal to the difference between incidence and mean reflection angle.
+For reflection, we considered two possible signal return paths: the signal is returning along the traveled path, or the signal is returning along the air path (multi-path reflection). \changedblock{For the former, we assume that the transmitter and receiver are located at approximately the same point.} This makes the angle difference between the mean reflection and returning ray equal to the difference between incidence and mean reflection angle.
 For the latter, we determine the angle difference between the incidence ray and the direction from the intersection point back to the sensor.
 However, once a radar has a mechanism to bundle the radiation to a beam, the impact of multi-path effects is reduced as shown in \autoref{fig:path_trace}.
 If the incident ray is in another material, the same equations are used but with the refraction parts instead.
-A signal that is successfully returning to the sensor, is then added to a collection of return signals.
-Then, one new ray is spawned for reflection and one for refraction including their energy parts.
-Then the rays are again emitted to the scene.
-Each ray is traced as long as the maximum number of traces is not exceeded and the rays hold enough energy to be measured by the antenna.
+We collect all signals that return to the antenna in a list.
+For the remaining signals, one new ray is spawned for reflection and one for refraction including their energy parts and emitted to the scene. \changedblock{Each ray is traced until the maximum number of traces is exceeded or the energy carried by the ray is too low to be measured by the antenna.}